MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ms.service: dynamics-365-business-central
 ---

-# Pick for production, assembly, or jobs in advanced warehouse configurations
+# Pick for production, assembly, or projects in advanced warehouse configurations

-How you pick components for production, jobs, or assembly orders depend on how your warehouse is set up as a location.
+How you pick components for production, projects, or assembly orders depend on how your warehouse is set up as a location.
 Learn more at [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

-In an advanced warehouse configuration for the outbound flow (pick), turn on the **Require Pick** and **Require Shipment** toggles on the **Location Card** page for the location.
+In an advanced warehouse configuration for the outbound flow (pick), on the **Location Card** page for the location, activate following settings:

+* Production, select the *Warehouse Pick (optional)* or *Warehouse Pick (mandatory)* in the **Prod.
+Consumption Whse.
+Handling** field.
+* Assembly, select the *Warehouse Pick (optional)* or *Warehouse Pick (mandatory)* in the **Asm.
+Consumption Whse.
+Handling** toggle.
+* Project management, select the *Warehouse Pick (optional)* or *Warehouse Pick (mandatory)* in the **Project Consumption Whse.
+Handling** toggle.

-When the location is set up to require warehouse pick processing and warehouse shipment processing, use warehouse pick documents to create and process pick information before you post the usage or consumption of components.
+When the location is set up to require warehouse pick processing, use warehouse pick documents to create and process pick information before you post the usage or consumption of components.

 You can't create a warehouse pick document from scratch.
 Picks are part of a workflow where a person who is processing an order creates them in a push fashion, or the warehouse employee creates them in a pull fashion: